Soldiers from El Salvador, Guatemala, Honduras and the U.S. Arkansas National Guard participate in CG25

 |0

-This work, Soldiers from El Salvador, Guatemala, Honduras and the U.S. Arkansas National Guard participate in CG25 [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers from El Salvador, Guatemala, Honduras and the U.S. Arkansas National Guard participate in CG25, by SSgt Sadie Colbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.